 What is CPR?

-In a general sense, CPR is a process which works to get the heart beating again.
+In a general sense, CPR is a process that works to get the heart beating again.
 It is a fairly simple procedure.
 However, it is something that can be forgotten over time, so it’s important to keep your credentials up to date.